Skip to main content

 If you’re going somewhere as soon as you land, make sure you wear fabrics that won’t wrinkle up from sitting for so long.
 If you don’t know if you’ll have a steamer where you’re going, leave those items at home.

-You never know if that plane is going to be freezing, or if the air won’t work and you know you can’t avoid sweating.
+When thinking about what to wear on a plane, you never know if that plane is going to be freezing or if the air won’t work and you know you can’t avoid sweating.
 Wear a few lightweight layers so you can adjust to whatever conditions you’ll be sitting in.
+Another one of my favorite hacks is wearing a scarf that can double as a blanket for when it gets chilly during the flight.

 Khan knows having layering options “allows for flexibility and comfort.”
 Zach says layering is also a good idea to “save up some space in your luggage.”
 Every little bit helps when you have to pack for vacation.

 After you pick out your clothes, do a simple sweep of these hard passes to make sure you aren’t making a travel outfit blunder.
-Do it for yourself, too.
 You need to think about possible flight delays or layovers, where you could be sitting in those clothes for longer than you originally planned.
-We know flying in general gives people enough stress, so help yourself out by knowing what not to wear on a plane to have one less thing to worry about.
+We know flying in general gives people enough stress, so help yourself out by knowing what to wear on a plane to have one less thing to worry about.

 Dannielle Beardsley